thruthesky/easy_packages/easy_like/README.md

 ## Database structure for Like and Dislike

 - `/likes/{documentId}`: This is where like information saved.
 And the id of the document is the target document.
-- `documentReference`: This is the reference of the target document.
+- `documentReference`: This field is reference of the target document.
 It's a reference.
 So it can access the target document regardless of any collection.
-- `likedBy`: is the list of user uid who did like.
+- `likedBy`: This field is the list of user uid who did like.
 If the user unlikes, then the uid will be removed from this field.

 ## Logic